OTA currently in force :

-Residents intending to visit the country or are already there should monitor the situation, exercise caution and attend to personal safety.
-Residents should avoid all non-essential travel to eastern Mindanao and avoid all travel to central and western Mindanao due to the unpredictable security situation.
-Those in the Philippines who need assistance may call the 24-hour hotline of the Assistance to Hong Kong Residents Unit (AHU) of the Immigration Department at (852)1868 or the consular protection hotline of the Chinese Embassy / Consulate-General in the Philippines (Embassy - (63) 9178972695 or 2-2311033, Consulate-General in Cebu - (63) 9175495614 and Consulate-General in Laoag - (63) 9178051226).
+Residents who intend to visit the country or are already there should monitor the situation, exercise caution and attend to personal safety.
+Residents should also avoid non-essential travel to eastern Mindanao and avoid all travel to central and western Mindanao due to the unpredictable security situation.
+Residents in Philippines who need assistance may call the 24-hour hotline of the Assistance to Hong Kong Residents Unit of the Immigration Department at (852) 1868, call the 1868 hotline using network data via the Immigration Department Mobile Application, send message to 1868 WhatsApp assistance hotline or submit the Online Assistance Request Form, or contact the Chinese Embassy / Consulate-General in Philippines at consular protection hotline: (Embassy - (63) 2-82311033, Consulate-General in Cebu - (63) 32-3430008 and Consulate-General in Laoag - (63) 9178051226).

 - On 30 January 2019, a grenade explosion occurred in a mosque in Zamboanga City of southern Philippines, resulting in casualties.

 - On 27 January 2019, explosions occurred in a catholic church on Jolo island in the Southern Philippines, resulting in casualties.

 - On 31 December 2018, an explosion occurred outside a department store in Cotabato City of Mindanao, resulting in casualties.